Alfons1Qto12/pp-portfolio-classifier/readme.md

 GOALS:
 - ~~Use a better documented API (which is hopefully also more future-proof)~~ done
 - ~~Base the retrieval on ISIN not on MS secid~~ done
-- Simplify the data retrieval and get rid of options and variants (like -xr, secid retrieval and secid cache, PortfolioSAL-specific handling, legacy header parameters in requests, update messages and remove reference to PortfolioSAL, ...)
+- ~~Simplify the data retrieval and get rid of options and variants (like -xr, secid retrieval and secid cache, PortfolioSAL-specific handling, legacy header parameters in requests, update messages and remove reference to PortfolioSAL, ...)~~ done
 - ~~Extend the number of top holdings which can be retrieved (currently 10, in future: 0, 10, 25, 50, 100, all)~~ done (without 'all', but with 1000 and 3200 instead).
 - ~~New API will probably also bring additional countries to the list~~ done
-- Consider additional details on regions or maybe a classification as emerging markets and developed markets
-- Check, if retrieval of data for stocks can also be integrated in new API retrieval (or if it shoud stay as it is)
+- Consider additional details on regions or maybe a classification as emerging markets and developed markets ~~- Check, if retrieval of data for stocks can also be integrated in new API retrieval (or if it shoud stay as it is)~~ done (hyprid between new API and Instant X-Ray)
-- Check, if bond etfs and maybe also bonds can be classified appropriately
+~~- Check, if bond etfs and maybe also bonds can be classified appropriately~~ done for bond etfs (bonds are not on MS)
-- Prepare readme for main branch
+- Prepare readme for main branch (still to do)
 - Add calculator for an estimate of the German "Vorabpauschale" (low priority, but before end of the year 2025)
 - Implement a clean-up function to remove stale entries in category 'Holding' on demand (low priority)